andrew-atef/linkedin-auto/README.md

 - LinkedIn API credentials (API key)

 ## How To Use it
 - change .env ( test ) file to .env only.
 - import linkedin-auto.sql database.
 - add your KEYs to .env file.
 - setup Cron Job to open Views/index.php every constant time ex.(200 milliseconds).

-Before using LinkedIn Auto, make sure you have the following:

-- PHP installed on your local machine or server
-- Composer package manager
-- Hugging Face API credentials (API key)
-- LinkedIn API credentials (API key)

 ## Acknowledgements